jvolmer/topologicalOscillator/README.md

 ./computeCharge_MC input/computeCharge.in
 ```
 (The model and MCMC parameters specified in this file have to be the ones of the computed configurations.)

+## Comments
+I also wrote code for methods to test alternative integration methods, but haven't found time until now to refactor and put it here.